openseattle/hack-to-end-homelessness/participate.md

 ## What specific projects could I work on?

-See here for a list of projects [link].
+[See here for a list of projects]({{ site.baseurl }}/projects).
 Check back often as we'll be updating the project list right up until the morning of the event.

 ## Do I need to pick a project before the start of the event?